chinamike65/hugo-tuolesi/content/book5/book5en.md

 The Dharma appearance of the Buddha is simply the body of the Buddha.

 The appearance of the Buddha is very solemn.
-When the Buddha is teaching the sutras, some people look at it without blinking.
+When the Buddha is teaching the sutras, some people look at him without blinking.
 After he has finished teaching the sutras, they are still looking at it.
 After a hundred years of reading, it is not enough.

-The Buddha has thirty-two appearances and eighty sublime appearances.
+The Buddha has thirty-two excellent marks and eighty sublime appearances.

 "Xiang" means that the owner is a man, and "good" is a symbol of inner merit.

 If you can often think about the Buddha's good qualities and the causes of the Buddha's good qualities, the practice will be more blessed.

-Nagarjuna Bodhisattva said when he talked about the Buddha's good qualities in the "The Madhyamika Theory": If you add up the merits of the solitary Arhats, the Shravakas, and the infinite merits of the world, and then multiply by ten times, Only one "pore appearance" of the Buddha's body can be achieved; one hundred times of all the blessings of the pores can achieve a "good"; only one hundred times of all the eighty kinds of good blessings can one achieve a "good" Only by achieving a thousand times the merits of all the thirty-two features can one achieve the "white hair" of the Buddha; only by achieving one hundred thousand times the merit of the white hair, can one achieve the "top bun" of the Buddha; One thousand times the virtue of one thousand times, in order to achieve the blessing of "Buddha language and Sanskrit sound".
+Nagarjuna Bodhisattva said when he talked about the Buddha's good qualities in the "The Madhyamika Theory":

+If you add up the merits of the solitary Arhats, the Shravakas, and the infinite merits of the world, and then multiply by ten times, Only one "pore appearance" of the Buddha's body can be achieved; one hundred times of all the blessings of the pores can achieve a "good"; only one hundred times of all the eighty kinds of good blessings can one achieve a "good" Only by achieving a thousand times the merits of all the thirty-two features can one achieve the "white hair" of the Buddha; only by achieving one hundred thousand times the merit of the white hair, can one achieve the "top bun" of the Buddha; One thousand times the virtue of one thousand times, in order to achieve the blessing of "Buddha language and Sanskrit sound".

-In addition, the various parts of the Buddha's appearance and goodness have the function of preaching the Dharma.
+In addition, the various parts of the Buddha's appearance and goodness have the function of teaching the Dharma.

-The top bun and pores have the function of mind, which can clearly see deep and wide all dharmas.
+The topknot and pores have the function of mind, which can clearly see deep and wide all dharmas.

 Therefore, the body of the Buddha pervades all knowledge, and the words of the Buddha and the mind of the Buddha pervade at the same time.